themockingjester/themockingjester/README.md

 - 🔭 I’m currently working on ...
 Javascript and Node
 - 🌱 I’m currently learning ...
 Node
 - 👯 I’m looking to collaborate on ...
 Open Source Projects
 - 🤔 I’m looking for help with ...
-My Personal Projects
+Personal Projects
-- 💬 Ask me about ...
-Almost Any Logic Of Development
 - 📫 How to reach me: ...   yashmathur123123@gmail.com
 - 😄 Pronouns: ...
 Mr,He
 - ⚡ Love to eat: ...
 Pizza,Burger